alexZajac/BikeStations/README.md

 Applying this to all our JSON strutures gives us all the data normalized in a homogeneous structure.

 We don't use here JSON-LD mapping, but our own mapping in JSON.
 We chose to do it this way to facilitate the realtime data implementation.
+We think that converting JSON to JSON-LD to JSON to send it back to the front is not efficient.

 ### 3. TripleStore
 #### Ontology